ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/project01.md

 cp ~/cs8/lab03/lab03.py ~/cs8/project01/basicShapes.py
 ```

-* Modify the code in basicShapes.py so that you can import the code as a model.
+* Modify the code in basicShapes.py so that you can import the code as a module.
 Apply the concepts that you learned in lab04 about making your own modules using the `if __name__=="__main__": ` clause.
 Here are some hints:

 - In basicShapes.py, keep all the statements that relate to importing modules and setting up the turtle outside the `if __name__=="__main__:" at the top of the file: